North Pennines AONB

 The AONB Management Plan is produced by the North Pennines AONB Partnership Staff Unit on behalf of the five local authorities of the North Pennines.

 The first statutory AONB Management Plan for the North Pennines was produced by the AONB Partnership in 2004.
-The current Management Plan sets out the agenda for the conservation and enhancement of the AONB for the 5 years between 2014 and 2019.
-We adopted the Plan on 5 March 2014.
+The current Management Plan sets out the agenda for the conservation and enhancement of the AONB for the 5 years between 2019 and 2024.